 Key Travel Facts for Australians

-• Visa requirements: Australian passport holders can visit Italy and other Schengen Area countries for up to 90 days within any 180-day period without a visa.
-No application needed - just present your Australian passport at the border
+• Visa requirements: Australian passport holders can enter Italy and the Schengen Area for up to 90 days within a 180-day period without a visa.
+From 2026, the ETIAS travel authorisation may be required - check before booking.

-• SafeTravel advisory: Italy is typically rated Level 1 - Exercise normal safety precautions.
-Be alert for pickpocketing and petty theft in Rome, Naples, Florence, Milan, and on trains
+• Smartraveller advisory: Italy is typically rated Exercise normal safety precautions by DFAT.
+Petty theft and pickpocketing are common in Rome, Naples, Florence, and Milan, particularly on public transport and at tourist attractions.

-• Time zone: Central European Time (CET/UTC+1), or CEST (UTC+2) during summer.
-Italy is 11-12 hours behind Australian depending on daylight saving periods
+• Time zone: Central European Time (CET/UTC+1), or Central European Summer Time (CEST/UTC+2) from late March to late October.
+Italy is 8-10 hours behind Australia's east coast depending on daylight saving in both countries.

 Travel Risks in Italy for Australian Travellers